bitkarrot/higher/README.md

 # Higher: Nostr Relay for Hierarchical determinstic keys

- This relay software specializes in providing a Nostr relay to keys derived from a master key.
+This relay software specializes in providing a Nostr relay with access to keys derived from a master key.
 Any keys which are not derived from the master key will be rejected for write events.
-It is based of the khatru library framework.
+Optional: Allow nostr.json from a domain to have read/write access to the relay.
+This Relay is based on the khatru library framework.

 In the .env file, the pubkey in the nostr.json located at the domain specified in the TEAM_DOMAIN variable is used to reject events from pubkeys that are not derived from the master pubkey.